-The School District has designated five banks for the deposit of its funds, two of which are currently being used.
+The School District has designated two banks for the deposit of its funds, one of which is currently being used.

 The investment policy adopted by the board in accordance with state statutes has authorized investment in bonds and securities of the United States government and bank accounts, CDs, and all other investments, as noted by the state statutory authority listed above.